JoaquinArn/Laboratorio-de-Datos/README.md

   * Version control: Git (hosted on GitHub)

 ## 3. Proyects
+This repository showcases a variety of data analysis and machine learning projects developed as part of the Laboratorio de Datos course at the University of Buenos Aires (UBA).
+The work spans the full data pipeline—from modeling and preprocessing to analysis and predictive modeling.
+Key highlights include:

+  * Relational and ER Modeling: Design and normalization of relational databases, including ER and relational models, and analysis of normalization forms.

+  * SQL Querying: Construction of advanced SQL queries to extract insights and validate database integrity.

+  * Data Quality Assessment: Evaluation of dataset completeness, consistency, and accuracy.

+  * Data Visualization: Creation of effective plots (scatter, line, bar, box, violin, etc.) for exploratory and explanatory data analysis using Python libraries.

+  * Custom Python Tools: Implementation of custom functions for filtering, transforming, and analyzing tabular data.

+  * Supervised Learning:

+    * Classification Models: Developed classifiers using K-Nearest Neighbors (KNN) and Decision Trees.

+    * Regression Models: Built predictive models using KNN, simple/multivariable linear regression, and quadratic regression.

+   Additionally, techniques such as K-Fold cross-validation were incorporated to ensure robust model evaluation.

+  * Unsupervised Learning:

+  * Clustering: Applied algorithms such as K-Means, DBSCAN, and Hierarchical Clustering to uncover hidden patterns in the data.

 ## 4. Summary
 This repository reflects my commitment to professional growth and the practical application of my knowledge.
 Each project highlites key competencies in data analysis, collaboration and problem-solving.